 I get this question all the time (respect to all you high income earners!) so here’s the post!

-First, let me be clear, this post is totally irrelevant to you if you make less than $125K as a single tax filer or less than $198K as a married couple filing jointly.
+First, let me be clear, this post is totally irrelevant to you if you make less than $153K if you’re single or $228K if you’re married.
 If you’re under those income limits, you can open and contribute to a regular Roth IRA.

 The government (tried to) limit the Roth IRA benefit to low and middle class income earners, so they installed these income limits.
 But here are two things that are still legal at any income: Making a non-tax deductible contribution to a traditional IRA and rolling over a traditional IRA to a Roth IRA.
 A Backdoor Roth IRA is simply using that strategy to circumvent the Roth IRA income limits.